ksindy/ScrollBox/README.md

-1. Download this repository locally.
+1. Download and unzip this repository.

 2. Navigate to repository in terminal.